IgnacioFabietti/VOC_analysis/README.md

 ## Risks and Assumptions
 The results of this analysis should be compared with larger population sizes, after comparing the VOCs recorded with actual laboratory results of real life scenarios.
 Additionally, as we have not recorded the data ourselves, there might be errors unbeknownst to us regarding data quality, thus we advice not to utilise the findings of our analysis as a source of truth.

-## Data Availability
-Each dataset is described and are accessible from their respective papers, and the files we utilised for each project were:
- 1. Breath Biopsy® OMNI® – Example:
-    -Dataset: "Breath Biopsy OMNI example dataset.csv"
- 2. A Clinical Breathomics Dataset:
-	-Asthma_peaktable_ver3.csv
-	-Bronchi_peaktable_ver3.csv
-	-COPD_peaktable_ver3.csv
-	-CBD_metadata_ver3.xlsx
- 3. Breast cancer-related VOCs:
-	 -Basic_clinic_info.xlsx
-	 -All patients breathomics recordings saved as .txt in the breath-omics/ folder